Tropical Fukaya Algebras

+In both cases, the limit (orbifold) sphere is not stabilized and the Lemma follows. \end{proof}

-\section{Coherent perturbations and regularity}
+\chapter{Coherent perturbations and regularity}

-In order to obtain the necessary transversality our Morse functions and almost complex structures must be allowed to depend on a point in the domain.
+In order to obtain the necessary transversality for moduli spaces of treed holomorphic maps, we use the Cieliebak-Mohnke perturbation scheme \cite{cm:trans}.
+This scheme has been adapted to define Fukaya algebras of Lagrangians by Charest-Woodward \cite{cw:traj}.
+The Morse function on the Lagrangian submanifold and the almost complex structure on the broken manifold are allowed to be domain-dependent.
+Stabilizing divisors from the previous chapter are essential in defining domain-dependent perturbations.

 A domain-dependent perturbation is defined as a map from a universal curve to the space of tamed almost complex structures.
-Any holomorphic map has as its domain a fiber of the universal moduli space of domain curves.
+We recall from Chapter \ref{chap:brokendisks} that domain curves are treed disks.
+For any type $\Gamma$ of treed disks the moduli space $\M_\Gamma$ of treed disks has a universal curve

+whose fiber over a point $[C] \in \M_\Gamma$ is isomorphic to $C$.
+The perturbation datum is then a map from $\U_\Gamma$ to the space of cylindrical almost complex structures on the broken manifold and Morse functions on the Lagrangian submanifold.
+Under this perturbation scheme, marked points on the domain curve are the inverse images of the intersection of the holomorphic map with the stabilizing divisor.
+The stabilizing divisor is Poincar\'e dual to a large multiple of the symplectic form.
+This ensures that generically there are no holomorphic spheres in the divisor, and that any non-constant holomorphic sphere has enough divisor intersections to ensure that its domain is stable.